Kitchen Stewardship | Caring for All Our Gifts

 This complete guide to soil-based probiotics from Lucy Mailing, PhD student, is an incredible feat after over 50 hours digging through research.
 Any questions you don’t have answered here, that’s where you go!

 What kind of probiotic do you take?
+Have you tried a SBO probiotic?
 Do you notice a difference if you stop taking it?

 If you’re looking for a probiotic, here are my personal recommendations after trying many, many brands and types over the years!